1-chris/MateaniWASM/README.md

  - Transparency picker
  - Brush size picker

-Also attempting to develop 'multi-user' sessions (no example available yet).
+Also attempting to develop 'multi-user' sessions (example: https://mateani-webapp.azurewebsites.net/).

 Since this app is looking at mouse-based controls it doesn't currently work on mobile.